ramiabr/Big-Data-Analysis/README.md

 ## fetchHtml.py
 - This program Extracts Gold and Silver Prices from investing.com website
-- As First Step the program builds MySQL database "goldSilverPrices"
+- It also builds MySQL database "goldSilverPrices" in local server
 - MySQL database will have two tables gold and silver which will store corresponding Price Data from website
-- The website will be parsed using Xpath module
+- Website will be parsed using Xpath module
-- Parsed information is stored in database
+- Parsed information is stored in MySQL database

 ## getCommodityPrice.py
 - This program will read My SQL Database for gold and silver tables